rbiawa/SeriousSearch/README.md

 ### To Replicate the Paper Experiments

 #### Data Preparation
 Unfortunately, we are not allowed to publish the data used in this paper.
-However, we provide a small fictional dataset designed to test the program and reproduce experiments similar to those presented in our paper.
+However, we provide a small fictional dataset designed to test the program and reproduce experiments similar to those presented in our paper (see folder `in`).
-Unzip `data/data.7z` into folder `data` to set up this dataset.

 #### Processing
-Once the dataset is ready, do the following to apply the process described in the paper to these data:
+Once the dataset is ready, do the following to apply the process described in the paper to these data: Run the `main.R` script using `source("main.R")`.

-1. Open `Serious_search_identification.Rproj`;
-2. Run the `main.R` script using `source("main.R")`.
+**Note** : [Rstudio](https://docs.posit.co/ide/user/)  user may first run `Serious_search_identification.Rproj` file to work under the project.
+For example, this will automatically set the working directory.
+But this is not necessary.

 ### To Apply the Paper Process to Custom Data